 "That's correct," she smiled.
 "Although it wasn't really much, anyway.
 This time, I told you: 'Guten Tag, «Kirito-san»'."

-Somehow, I understood what exactly did the patch do to our perception.
-Back in the early 21st century, a man once predicted one of the prevailing theories regarding time travelling: ia timeline can be represented by a rotating fan; rotate it fast enough, and it'll look like it was going slowly.
+Somehow, I understood what exactly this particular patch did to our perception.
+Back in the early 21st century, a man once predicted one of the prevailing theories regarding time travelling: a timeline can be represented by a rotating fan; rotate it fast enough, and it'll look like it was going slowly.
 Following this principle, the patch did one simple thing to our «Neuro-Linkers»: it synchronized data and memories from the previous timeline rotation with the current timeline rotation, thus essentially making us resistant to timeline anomalies.
 With us resistant to timeline anomalies, it was certainly possible to keep utmost changes with before and after the change.
 For a function as useful as that, it was quite effective, but, it does have some rather, disturbing effects, judging from the dissonance I felt on the moment of change.
 It wasn't exactly something like a headache, but it could be a similar thing as a brain information overload, perhaps?

 "Anyway," she started.
 "At least now I can talk to you, so that in case I get deleted from history you can still remember."